andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Andy, you fuck!"

-When Mark read his notes for me on this run I *literally* rolled around on the floor laughing.
-A little bit of levity is warranted as we approach 60 hours of rehearsal time.
+When Mark reads his notes after this run I *literally* roll around on the floor laughing.
+I reckon a little bit of levity is warranted as we approach 60 hours of rehearsal time.
 As Mark said, "I didn't want anybody in this piece who took themselves too seriously."
 Well, brother, you got what you asked for with Uncle Andy.

 That isn't to say we're unprofessional.
 Each one of us realize we're here to do a job and to express Mark's creative vision to the best of our ability.
-Throughout each rehearsal we are constantly talking among ourselves, comparing notes, ironing out steps, perfecting hand positions, trying out facial expressions.
+Throughout the course of each rehearsal we're constantly talking among ourselves, comparing notes, ironing out steps, perfecting hand positions, trying out facial expressions.
 It's a remarkably collaborative and supportive environment.

-I never felt reticent to ask a stupid question and if Mark or my compatriots grew weary of my inane inquiries they did a masterful job hiding it.
+I never feel reticent to ask a stupid question; if anyone grows weary of my inane inquiries they do a masterful job hiding it.
 A typical sample of a conversation we would have during rehearsal,

 "Ok so, Cate, you're high claw leaving pink?"